ollyswanson/pnmsg/readme.md

-`chunk_type` must be 4 characters and ASCII alphabetic, the third character should be uppercase such as `olLy`, if you decode `message.png` you'll find a message in there, alternatively you could just open the file in a text editor and find the message that way, (it's really not the best way to hide messages).
+`chunk_type` must be 4 characters and ASCII alphabetic, the third character should be uppercase such as `olLy`, if you decode `message.png` you'll find a message in there, alternatively you could just open the file in a text editor and find the message that way, (it's really not the best way to hide secrets).